-Zeitouni and Gutman \cite{zeitouni1991} extended Hoeffding's test to continuous distributions.
-Their test, which also uses the empirical distribution, is based on ``$\delta$-smoothing" of the decision regions obtained by a relative entropy comparison, and is optimal under a slightly weaker optimality criterion than the standard first-order type-II error exponent criterion.
-Using \cite[Th.
-2]{zeitouni1991}, it can be shown that Zeitouni and Gutman's test also yields the desired exponentially decaying maximum type-II error.
+In \cite{zeitouni1991}, Zeitouni and Gutman extend Hoeffding's test to continuous distributions.
+Their test, which also uses the empirical distribution, employs ``$\delta$-smoothing" of the decision regions obtained by a relative entropy comparison.
+The Zeitouni-Gutman test is optimal under a slightly weaker optimality criterion than the standard first-order type-II error exponent criterion.
+Using \cite[Th.~2]{zeitouni1991}, it can be shown that the Zeitouni-Gutman test also yields the desired exponentially decaying maximum type-II error.

-\subsection{Kolmogorov-Smirnov test}
+\subsection{Kolmogorov-Smirnov Test}